section-engineering-education/engineering-education/content/articles/machine-learning-regression-evaluation-metrics/index.md

 1. Calculate the error for each data point.
 2. Calculate the squared value of the residuals.
 3. Calculate the average of the squared residuals.
-4. Obtain the square root of the result.
+4. Obtain the square root of the answer in step 3.

 **Advantages**
 - When it comes to outliers, *RMSE* is more sensitive than *MAE*.